drupol/not-a-number.io/_posts/drupal/2018-07-10-registry-on-steroids.md

 I will explain here one of the weirdest thing, thing that I didn't find why it's done this way.
 I haven't found a proper explanation yet, do not hesitate to let me know in the comment if you know why.

-As you know now, there are two ways to render a hook theme:
+As you know now, there are two ways to render a theme hook:

 * With a template
 * With a function

-When using a function to render your hook theme, Drupal will skip some phase callbacks.
+The issue is that when using a function to render your hook theme, Drupal will skip some phase callbacks.

-Here's the ordered list of preprocess callbacks that Drupal will execute if your theme `HOOK` is using a template:
+Here's the ordered list of `preprocess` callbacks that Drupal will execute if your theme hook is using a template:

 * `template_preprocess()`
 * `template_preprocess_HOOK()`